 even though EchoStar had severed the relationship, it still was collecting

-nearly $400,000 a week in revenue from StarBand customers that EchoStar was not
+nearly $400,000 per week in revenue from StarBand customers that EchoStar was not

 turning over to StarBand.
 That was costing StarBand enough that it was forced to

 file for Chapter 11 last month.
 StarBand had intended to include its suit